ENCYCLOPEDIC ENTRY

 Daisetta Sinkhole

 Some parts of the United States are very susceptible to sinkholes.
-In May 2008, a large sinkhole formed in Daisetta, Texas, a suburb of Houston.
+In May 2008, a large sinkhole formed in Daisetta, Texas, a suburb of the U.S. city of Houston.
 The sinkhole formed when an underground mound of rock salt collapsed.
 The sinkhole swallowed several cars, oil drilling equipment, and oil tanks.
 In one day, the Daisetta sinkhole had grown to 200 meters (656 feet) in diameter and 75 meters (246 feet) deep.
-Within a couple weeks a 23-meter (7-foot) deep lake had formed in the sinkhole, and a 2-meter (7-foot) alligator had taken up residence in the waters.
+Within a couple weeks a 23-meter (seven-foot) deep lake had formed in the sinkhole, and a two-meter (seven-foot) alligator had taken up residence in the waters.

 Media Credits